clairey-zx81/json-model/TUTO.md

 ## JSON Model with definitions

-The previous model includes a regex which is hard to read.
+The previous model includes a regex which is hard to read, and repeated twice.
-It can use definitions which can be reused to enhance readability and help structuring types, in file `person-2.model.json`:
+It can use definitions which enhance readability and help reuse structures, in file `person-2.model.json`:

 ```json
 {